Microblading Encyclopedia

 1. What Is Microblading?

-Microblading is a form of semi-permanent cosmetic tattooing that uses a hand-held tool with ultra-fine needles to deposit pigment into the upper layers of skin, creating individual hair-like strokes.
+Microblading is a form of semi-permanent cosmetic tattooing that uses a manual tool with ultra-fine needles to deposit pigment into the upper layers of skin, creating individual hair-like strokes.
 Unlike traditional tattooing, microblading targets the epidermis rather than the deeper dermis, which is why results fade naturally over time rather than turning blue or gray.

 I've performed over 3,500 microblading treatments since 2016, and the most common reaction I hear is: "Why didn't I do this sooner?"
 The technique gives people with sparse, over-plucked, or naturally thin brows a natural-looking fullness that eliminates the need for daily brow makeup.